Theta Decay Calculator

 How to Read the Theta Decay Chart

-The curve shows your option's theoretical price at a fixed stock price over time.
-The steeper the curve, the faster the option is losing value to time decay.
+The curve shows the theoretical price of your option at a fixed stock price over time.
+The steeper the curve, the faster the option loses value to time decay.
 Notice how the curve decelerates for deep ITM/OTM options and plummets for ATM options nearing expiration.

 Key Metrics